Nikki and Paulo: Characteristics

 Paulo was written to be unlikable, with the hope he would redeem himself when his backstory was revealed in his final episode.
 Paulo either resents or is indifferent toward the often heroic actions of some of the survivors, spending much of his time golfing.
 He complains to Nikki about not being included; however, he does little to help out around the camp and does not try to improve his status in the survivors' hierarchy.
 When he does get chances to participate in treks, for example, when Hurley finds a car, Paulo is uninterested and discourages Nikki from joining Hurley on his adventure.
 Nikki tries to participate, tending to a wounded Mr. Eko and volunteering to go with Locke to the Pearl station, much to the surprise of Paulo.
 Paulo accompanies her, and he exhibits constant sarcastic behavior in the Pearl.

 Nikki is manipulative of Paulo and appears to care more about the diamonds than her relationship.
 After the crash, Paulo becomes suspicious Nikki is just using him to get the diamonds.
-The first thing she asks him after the crash is the whereabouts of the diamonds, and avoids answering Paulo when he asks if they would still be together if she did not need him to help find the diamonds.
+The first thing she asks him after the crash is the whereabouts of the diamonds and avoids answering Paulo when he asks if they would still be together if she did not need him to help find the diamonds.
 Paulo does what Nikki tells him to because of his fear of losing her, which results in their deaths.

 Creation

 At the end of the first season, the writers had the idea one of the background survivors would emerge and receive an on-island flashback episode to help answer the question, "What the hell is going on with the other 35 people who nothing ever happens to?"
 The first of those was Leslie Arzt, only for him to explode a few episodes later.
-It was originally conceived only a woman, who was previously an actress, would be introduced into the main storyline, but the idea later changed to include her boyfriend as well.
+The writers originally conceived of only a woman, who was previously an actress, would be introduced into the main storyline, but the idea later changed to include her boyfriend as well.
 Nikki and Paulo were also originally set "to have anchored a winking arc of stories".
 However the writers instead decided to tell their story in one episode and quickly remove the characters, due to complaints about the characters and the third season's decline in viewership.
 It also became a running gag that Sawyer did not know who Nikki and Paulo were, calling them "Nina" and "Pablo" and asking "who the hell [they were]".
 Lindelof later stated, "We had the feeling with Nikki and Paulo that it wasn't right about a month before the fans started reacting.
 We were already starting to think, 'Maybe our instinct here has been wrong.'"

 Nikki and Paulo's original introduction onto the show was deleted for time from the final cut of the episode "Further Instructions".
 They were supposed to be accidentally found by Claire Littleton in Jack's tent having sex in the middle of the episode.
 They were instead introduced at the end of the episode when Locke makes a speech.